 Making the Election.
-Alternatively, if, as is anticipated, the units are treated as marketable stock, a U.S. Holder would be allowed to make a mark-to-market election with respect to the units, provided the U.S. Holder completes and files IRS Form 8621 in accordance with the relevant instructions and related Treasury Regulations.
+Alternatively, if, as is anticipated, the units are treated as "marketable stock", a U.S. Holder would be allowed to make a mark-to-market election with respect to the units, provided the U.S. Holder completes and files IRS Form 8621 in accordance with the relevant instructions and related Treasury Regulations.
 The units will be treated as marketable stock for this purpose if they are regularly traded on a qualified exchange or other market.
-The units will be regularly traded on a qualified exchange or other market for any calendar year during which they are traded (other than in de minimis quantities) on at least 15 days during each calendar quarter.
+The units will be regularly traded on a qualified exchange or other market.
+The units will be regularly traded on a qualified exchange or other market.
 A qualified exchange or other market means either a U.S. national securities exchange that is registered with the SEC, the NASDAQ, or a foreign securities exchange that is regulated or supervised by a governmental authority of the country in which the market is located and which satisfies certain regulatory and other requirements.
-The Trust believes that both NYSE Arca and the TSX should be treated as a qualified exchange or other market for this purpose.
+The Trust believes that both the TSX and the NYSE Arca should be treated as a qualified exchange or other market for this purpose.

 Current Taxation and Dividends.
 If the mark-to-market election is made, the U.S. Holder generally would include as ordinary income in each taxable year the excess, if any, of the fair market value of the units at the end of the taxable year over such U.S. Holder's adjusted tax basis in the units.
 The U.S. Holder would also be permitted an ordinary loss in respect of the excess, if any, of the U.S. Holder's adjusted tax basis in the units over their fair market value at the end of the taxable year, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
-Any income inclusion or loss under the preceding rules should be treated as gain or loss from the sale of units for purposes of determining the source of the income or loss.
-Accordingly, any such gain or loss generally should be treated as U.S.-source income or loss for U.S. foreign tax credit limitation purposes.
-A U.S. Holder's tax basis in his, her or its units would be adjusted to reflect any such income or loss amount.
+Any income inclusion or loss under the preceding rules should be treated as a gain or loss from the sale of units for purposes of determining the source of the income or loss.
+Accordingly, any such gain or loss generally should be treated as U.S. Holder would be adjusted to reflect any such income or loss amount.
 Distributions by the Trust to a U.S. Holder who has made a mark-to-market election generally will be treated as discussed above under "Material Income Tax Considerations - Material U.S. Federal Income Tax Considerations - U.S. Federal Income Taxation of U.S. Holders - Distributions".

 Sale, Exchange or Other Disposition.
 Gain realized on the sale, exchange, redemption or other disposition of the units would be treated as ordinary income, and any loss realized on the sale, exchange, redemption or other disposition of the units would be treated as ordinary loss to the extent that such loss does not exceed the net mark-to-market gains previously included by the U.S. Holder.
 Any loss in excess of such previous inclusions would be treated as a capital loss by the U.S. Holder.
 A U.S. Holder's ability to deduct capital losses is subject to certain limitations.
-Any such gain or loss generally should be treated as U.S.-source income or loss for U.S. foreign tax credit limitation purposes.
+Any such gain or loss generally should be treated as U.S. source income or loss for U.S. foreign tax credit limitation purposes.